Hugo Helbing: The Helbing art shop

 Born in Munich, Helbing was a son of Sigmund Helbing, who ran an antique dealer in Munich from the middle of the 19th century.
 His sons also became active in this field: Helbing had a respected coin shop in Munich, his brother Ludwig opened an antique shop in Nuremberg, and Hugo Helbing founded the Kunsthandlung Hugo Helbing in 1885.

-From 1906 Helbing ran the company together with other co-owners, including his son Fritz from his first marriage.
+From 1906, Helbing ran the company together with other co-owners, including his son Fritz from his first marriage.
 The internationally renowned house had branches in Berlin and Frankfurt, and Helbing was appointed to the rank of Kommerzienrat.
 Helbing's auctions, which lasted several days and were held in collaboration with Paul Cassirer from 1916 until the 1920s, were considered social events and were "a piece of cultural history of our century".
-Between 1930 and 1935 alone, the Helbing auction house published 123 auction catalogues, making it one of the largest auction houses of the time.
+Between 1930 and 1935, the Helbing auction house published 123 auction catalogues, making it one of the largest auction houses of the time.
 The antiquarian Max Ziegert portrayed Helbing in his memoirs: